-All unused paid sick leave days in any given year may be rolled over to the following year and each year thereafter, and may be accumulated up to a maximum of forty-two (42) days during an Officer's career to be used or paid out upon retirement at a one-for-one basis.
-Officers requesting a sick leave day will make notification to dispatch no later than one (1) hour before the start of the Officer's regularly scheduled shift, unless an emergency occurs that prevents the Officer from complying with the one (1) hour notice requirement.
-The officer also shall be responsible to call in to the appropriate supervisor each day, for the duration of the pertinent illness or injury, unless such call-in is otherwise excused by said supervisor.
-Failure to provide such notification or report, as the case may be, shall render the officer ineligible for sick leave compensation.
-If any Officer uses three (3) or more consecutive sick leave days, or if the Chief of Police reasonably suspects that an officer is engaging in abuse of sick leave, the Village may request a medical certification or release to return to work from the officer's doctor before permitting the officer to resume his / her regular duties.
+When personal leave time is taken for an illness, the officer also shall be responsible to call in to the appropriate supervisor each day, for the duration of the pertinent illness or injury, unless such call-in is otherwise excused by said supervisor.
+If any Officer uses three (3) or more consecutive days for personal leave time because of an illness, or if the Chief of Police reasonably suspects that an officer is engaging in abuse of personal leave time based on an illness, the Village may request a medical certification or release to return to work from the officer's doctor before permitting the officer to resume his / her regular duties.